XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### Authorizing Trust Lines

-If you are using the [Authorized Accounts](#authorized-accounts) feature, customers cannot hold balances you issue unless you first authorize their accounting relationships to you in the XRP Ledger.
+If you are using the [Authorized Trust Lines](concept-authorized-trust-lines.html) feature, customers cannot hold balances you issue unless you first authorize their accounting relationships to you in the XRP Ledger.

 To authorize an accounting relationship, submit a TrustSet transaction from your issuing address, with the user to trust as the `issuer` of the `LimitAmount`.
 Leave the `value` (the amount to trust them for) as **0**, and enable the [tfSetfAuth](reference-transaction-format.html#trustset-flags) flag for the transaction.